 Tiddlywinks is often compared to croquet, if croquet were played with 24 balls (and less fresh air).
 It has some things in common with lawn bowls or curling, without the compulsive cleaning of the latter or the hayfever of the former, but tiddlywinks game strategy is much more complex.
 Advanced play is similar to how chess would be played if it were possible to miss when taking a pawn.

 Tiddlywinks normally involves players standing in close proximity in a relatively confined space.
-As of 2020/2021, this seems, at least in the short term, to cause a problem.
+As of 2020/2021, this seemed, at least in the short term, to cause a problem.

-Games should be held according to government guidelines: wear a mask, don't have a large gathering in one place, take turns at a table, don't have a celebratory hug at the end of the game, etc. Where possible, attempts are being made to arrange games to be played "outside" in gazebos (winks mats don't work when they have been rained on).
-Players are encouraged to apply enough clothing (notably to forearms) to limit the transfer of an infection via the playing surface — also Cambridge can be cold outside.
-History suggests that winking in gloves is a bit tricky, though.
-At the time of writing, arrangements for 2021 are still in flux.
+Games should be held according to safety protocols agreed by the players and government/University guidelines: potentially wear a mask and use gel, don't have a large gathering in one place, take turns at a table, don't have a celebratory hug at the end of the game, etc. — please be sympathetic to the needs of your opponent.
+Where possible, attempts are being made to arrange games to be played "outside" in gazebos (winks mats don't work when they have been rained on).
+At the time of writing, arrangements for 2021 are still in flux, and no doubt will become clearer as CUTwC gets experience with the new academic year.

 Players should note that tiddlywinks is a game that basically involves standing for a long time and bending to reach over a table (or lying prone across it), which is an unnatural posture to consider in couture, especially for the vertically challenged.
 While there have been games played in black tie (or CUTwC bow tie), games are normally played in more comfortable, casual garb — style has rarely been a priority.
 However, it is worth being aware of the looseness (or tightness) of clothing, both in as much as it may interfere with the travel of winks (notably for scarves and ties, but to quote a famous incident "what's this wink doing in my pocket?"), and also in terms of the amount of flesh that you are happy exposing from a playing pose if your attire hangs or rides down or up.
 Lining the pot with hair (head or chest) is cheating, as is rearranging piles with either clothing or anatomy rather than with winks.
 Some senior players keep their feet comfortable during long days by playing in sandals or socks; in confined spaces, please take care if your own footwear is either robust or pointy.
 There is a long tradition of glasses being left on the table during a shot; please ensure that they don't interfere with the winks.
 And if they're for drinking rather than seeing, please find a surface less susceptible to stains.